pycage/shellfish/README.md

 Run
     npm run build-package
-to generate the `shellfish.pkg` bundle file for easy distribution.
+to generate the `shellfish.pkg` bundle file in `build/` for easy distribution.

+### Build the Core Icons Stylesheet

+Run
+    npm run build-icons
+to generate the stylesheet with the core icons from the SVG files in `icons/svg/`.

 ### Generate the Shellfish Documentation

 Run
     npm run generate-docs
-to generate Shellfish's documentation in `doc/html`.
+to generate Shellfish's documentation in `build/doc/`.

 # Bundles